 - Local by Flywheel: This free tool makes local WordPress development a breeze!
-It’s built specifically for WordPress, available for Mac and Windows, and incredibly simple to set up.
-Formerly called Pressmatic, it joined Flywheel in 2016.
+It’s built specifically for WordPress, available for Mac, Windows, and Linux machines, and incredibly simple to set up.

 - MAMP: This Mac tool has been around for a while to set up personal servers, but it takes a little bit of set up to get a WordPress site up and running.
 It doesn’t install WordPress automatically, so you have to run through that process yourself.

 - XAMPP: This open-source software can help you set up a PHP development server.
 While PHP is part of what runs WordPress, it’s not a WordPress-specific solution, however.
 It’s also fairly complex, so if you’re new to setting up local environments, it may not be the best choice.

 - DesktopServer: This tool from the ServerPress team is WordPress-specific, but it does have a three-site limit if you’re just using the free version.